short stories and novels

 Short stories finished.

-6. BILLY'S SONG -- Finished and being entered.
+9. BILLY'S SONG -- Finished and waiting to be entered.

-I apologize for the simple web page and taking so long to enter each.
+I apologize for the simple web page and taking so long to enter each story.
 At my age, Social Security is not enough to support a more complex web page.
 Each short story I write seems to get longer than the last.

 Thanks for your patience